-If a student has a grievance involving another student, a faculty member, or a program review decision, it is preferable for the student to work it out with that person.
+If a student has a grievance involving another student, a faculty member, or a Program review decision, it is preferable for the student to work it out with that person.
 Students' advisors may act in a consultative role in this process.
-If student cannot work out the grievance directly with the faculty member or student, the student may direct the concern to their Faculty Advisor personally or in writing.
-If the grievance involves the Faculty Advisor, the student may direct their concern to the Department Chair.
-If the grievance is not solved to the student's satisfaction, the student may seek resolution of complaints or grievances through the Department Chair, then the Associate Dean, and finally the Academic Grievance Procedure during their enrollment at DU.
-Explicit information about the grievance policy can be found in the Graduate School Bulletin - http://www.du.edu/registrar/programs/bulletin.html
+If the student cannot work out the grievance directly with the faculty member or student, the student may direct the concern to the Faculty Advisor personally or in writing.
+If the grievance involves the Faculty Advisor, the student may direct the concern to the Department Chair.
+If the grievance is not solved to the student's satisfaction, the student may seek resolution of complaints or grievances first through the Department Chair, then the Associate Dean, and finally the Academic Grievance Procedure during their enrollment at DU.
+Explicit information about the grievance policy can be found in the Graduate School Bulletin - http://bulletin.du.edu/graduate/.